 - Configurable apps like Compare or Minimal Gallery

-To get you up and running, let’s quickly go through the what, why, and how of collections.
+Let’s quickly go through what collections are and when you might use them.
+If you’d like to go further, there’s also a short, step-by-step tutorial you can follow to make your first collection in just a few minutes.
 Just keep in mind that this feature is currently in beta.
 If you have any feedback, we’re eagerly awaiting comments, questions, and suggestions in this GeoNet discussion.

 What is a StoryMaps collection?

 A collection is pretty straightforward—it’s a set of stories and other apps that you manually bundle together.
-Once you’ve added items to a collection you can share it with either the public or just your ArcGIS organization and distribute the link as needed.
+Once you’ve added items to a collection you can share it with the public, your ArcGIS organization, or specific groups in ArcGIS Online.

-You have two ways to engage with a published collection.
-From the collection overview you can read a short description about this particular set of items and browse a gallery of cards with the title and description of each piece in the set.
-When you click on a particular item card, or Present in the upper right corner, you’ll enter a collection’s presentation view.
+Collections start with an overview page that shows the collection title, description, and a grid of thumbnails representing the items included in the set.
+When you click on a particular item card, or Get started, you’ll enter a collection’s main viewing experience.
 Here, stories and apps are shown one at a time at the full width of your browser.
-You can move through them sequentially using the navigation in the collection header or jump around the collection by opening the table of contents and selecting whatever catches your eye.
+You can move through them sequentially using the arrows in the sidebar, or re-open the collection overview at the top of the sidebar and use the thumbnails to jump around.

 Why group story maps together like this?